FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 ## Existing Terms

+TODO: Merge into Glossary!

+TODO2: MK - IMV this section should stay here as is.

+This specification relies on the following three documents that should be consulted before attempting to make use of this document:

-RFC 1242 "Benchmarking Terminology for Network Interconnect Devices" contains basic definitions, and
+- RFC 1242 "Benchmarking Terminology for Network Interconnect Devices" contains basic term definitions.

+- RFC 2285 "Benchmarking Terminology for LAN Switching Devices" adds more terms and discussions, describing some known network benchmarking situations in a more precise way.

-RFC 2544 "Benchmarking Methodology for Network Interconnect Devices" contains discussions of a number of terms and additional methodology requirements.
+- RFC 2544 "Benchmarking Methodology for Network Interconnect Devices" contains discussions of a number of terms and additional methodology requirements.
-RFC 2285 adds more terms and discussions, describing some known situations in more precise way.

-All three documents should be consulted before attempting to make use of this document.

-Definitions of some central terms are copied and discussed in subsections.
+Definitions of some central terms from above documents are copied and discussed in the following subsections.

 {::comment}
     [Good idea for 08, but needs more work.
 Ask BMWG?]

     Alternatively, quick list of all (existing and new here) terms, with links (external or internal respectively) to definitions.

     <mark>MKP3 [VP] TODO: Even if the following list will not be in final draft,
     it is useful to keep it around (maybe commented-out) while editing.</mark>

     <mark>MKP3 VP note: rough list of all RFC references:
     - [RFC1242] (section 3.17 Throughput) ... definition
     - [RFC2544] (section 26.1 Throughput) ... methodology